grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Reliability

-The degree to which a system can produce reliable results consecutively, even under pressure.
+The degree to which a system can produce correct results consecutively, even when under pressure.

 ### Requests per second

-The rate at which requests are executed against the system under test.
+The rate at which a test sends requests to the system under test.

 ### Saturation

-A condition when a system's reaches full resource utilization, and can handle no additional request.
+A condition when a system's reaches full resource utilization and can handle no additional request.

 ### Scalability